History of the Jews in the Netherlands: Jewish youth

-Jewish health care
+Jewish health care in the current era

 There are two Jewish nursing homes in the Netherlands.
 One, Beth Shalom, is situated in Amsterdam at two locations, Amsterdam Buitenveldert and Amsterdam Osdorp.
 There are some 350 elderly Jews currently residing in Beth Shalom.
 Another Jewish nursing home, the Mr. L.E.
 Visserhuis, is located in The Hague.
 It is home to some 50 elderly Jews.
 Both nursing homes are aligned to Orthodox Judaism; kosher food is available.
 Both nursing homes have their own synagogue.

 There is a Jewish wing at the Amstelland Hospital in Amstelveen.
 It is unique in Western Europe in that Jewish patients are cared for according to Orthodox Jewish law; kosher food is the only type of food available at the hospital.
 The Jewish wing was founded after the fusion of the Nicolaas Tulp Hospital and the (Jewish) Central Israelite Patient Care in 1978.

 The Sinai Centrum (Sinai Center) is a Jewish psychiatric hospital located in Amsterdam, Amersfoort (primary location) and Amstelveen, which focuses on mental healthcare, as well as caring for and guiding persons who are mentally disabled.
 It is the only Jewish psychiatric hospital currently operating in Europe.
 Originally focusing on the Jewish segment of the Dutch population, and especially on Holocaust survivors who were faced with mental problems after the Second World War, nowadays the Sinai Centrum also provides care for non-Jewish victims of war and genocide.